I1brahim/Smart_Email_Guardian/docs/README.md

 ## Frontend & Backend deployment
-**i used vercel to deploy the frontend** : https://smart-email-guardian.vercel.app/ **for the backend i used railway** : email-guardian-backend-production.up.railway.app
+**i used vercel to deploy the frontend** : https://smart-email-guardian.vercel.app/ **for the backend i used railway** : https://email-guardian-backend-production.up.railway.app